-- Type of treatment service – If detox alone, you will significantly reduce the rehab cost.
-But you add to the cost once you include counseling, or yoga and meditation, behavioral therapy, and aftercare service, etc. Your expenses will accrue in the long run.
+- Type of treatment service – If detoxed alone, you will significantly reduce the rehab cost.
+But you add to the cost once you include counseling, yoga, meditation, behavioral therapy, aftercare service, etc. Your expenses will accrue in the long run.

 What are the types of therapies used in rehab?

 Alcohol and drug addiction is a very complex problem.
 This is why there’s no single standard for treatment that can cure the disease.
-It will also depend on the patient response.
-While there are so many therapy models available, the physician will still gauge the reaction of the individual to the treatment being used.-
+It will also depend on the patient’s response.
+While there are so many therapy models available, the physician will still gauge the reaction of the individual to the treatment being used.

 Among the therapies employed by the rehab centers are:

 - Pharmacotherapy or medically assisted treatment, which works best for dual diagnosis.